JoranL/human-rights-ontology/README.md

 # human-rights-ontology
-A master thesis project that will design an ontology for human rights violations documentation
+A master thesis project for designing an ontology for human rights violations documentation